-I was ‘forced’ to become an outside observer of the American Evangelical (and Fundamentalist) Christian scene soon after 1995 when the leadership of the Sabbath-keeping Christian church we were attending announced that much of their theology was misguided.
+It was in 1995 that the leadership of the Sabbath-keeping Christian church we were attending announced that much of their theology was misguided.
 It didn’t take long for the leadership of some of the member churches of the National Association of Evangelicals (in America) to welcome the leaders who had made that announcement, with almost open arms!

-That announcement in 1995 led almost immediately to the breakup of our own family of 14 related by marriage – wounds that have never been healed!
+That announcement in 1995 led to the breakup of our own family of 14 related by marriage – wounds that have never been healed!
 The church had been very legalistic in some ways.
 Only later did I realise that this legalism had been much stronger in America.
-It’s all a very long story (that can be found elsewhere on the blog) but in 1998 I was suddenly aware of a freedom and liberation from the slavery of legalism.
+It was in 1998 I was suddenly aware of a freedom and liberation from the slavery of legalism.
 By this time the church had ‘splintered’.
 My wife and I were still attending what was left of the local church, but our daughter and her husband who had been Youth leaders walked away, and some of the family have not spoken to us since then!

-By 2012 I had a story to tell of a faith that I thought I could hold on to loosely that had reinforced my doubts about Evangelicalism – summed up in “Christianity After Religion?” – the title of a book written by Diana Butler Bass, that formed the basis of my current blog in 2012.
+By 2012 I had a story to tell of a faith that I thought I could hold on to loosely despite the fact that I had always had doubts about the traditional teachings of the trinity as a result of what I had been taught in a Baptist Sunday School when I was 13.
+These thoughts had reinforced my doubts about Evangelicalism – summed up in “Christianity After Religion?” – the title of a book written by Diana Butler Bass, that formed the basis of my current blog in 2012.